Portrait of Innocent X: Influence

 The 20th century artist Francis Bacon painted a series of distorted variants, often known as the "Screaming Popes", which total more than forty-five known variants executed during the 1950s and early 1960s.
 The picture was described by Gilles Deleuze as an example of creative re-interpretation of the classical.
 Bacon avoided seeing the original, but the painting remained the single greatest influence on him; its presence can be seen in many of his best works from the late 1940s to the early 1960s.
 In Bacon's 1953 version Study after Velázquez's Portrait of Pope Innocent X, the pope is shown screaming yet his voice is "silenced" by the enclosing drapes and dark rich colors which have been said to create a grotesque and nightmarish tone.
 The pleated curtains of the backdrop are rendered transparent and appear to fall through the representation of the pope's face.

+At least a dozen works by Peruvian painter Herman Braun-Vega refer to the Portrait of Innocent X. These appropriations are generally a way of casting a critical eye on spiritual leaders and Churches.
+Among the most important of these works are Hello Mister Bacon (1981), which puts into abyme Francis Bacon's Study after Velázquez's Portrait of Pope Innocent X, I love the neutron bomb (1982), La laïque (1984), the right panel of the triptych Dar al Cesar (1992), Let the little children come to me (2003), El poder se nutre de dogmas (2006), L'argent des Andes (2010).

-A reversed form of the portrait features on the cover of occult rock band Ghost's album Prequelle.
+A reversed form of the portrait features on the cover of occult rock band Ghost's 2018 album Prequelle.